peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Return Value

-A two-element array giving the X and Y coordinates of the current point.
+A two-element array giving the x- and y-coordinates of the current point.
 (Type: Array.&lt;number>)

 <a name='H3DU.GraphicsPath_getCurves'></a>
 ### H3DU.GraphicsPath#getCurves()